 Option 1: If your disability makes you unable to purchase and prepare your own food, you can get SNAP separately from the people you live with – even if they shop and cook food for you.
 This option as long as the majority of the food you consume is purchased with your income and prepared for you separate from the people you live with.
 This option does not apply if the person buying and cooking food for you is your legal spouse, or your parent if you are under age 22.

-Example 1: Thomas is a 35-year-old disabled adult.
+Example 1: Tom is a 35-year-old disabled adult.
 He shares an apartment with a roommate, Joe.
-Because Thomas is unable to buy and cook his own food due to his disability, Joe does that for him.
-Thomas gives Joe money to buy food and Joe cooks it for him.
-Joe also cooks and prepares his own food separately.
-Sometimes they share a meal but the majority of food Thomas consumes is purchased and prepared separately from Joe’s.
-Thomas could chose to have Joe as his authorized representative and have Joe use Thomas’s EBT card to purchase food for Thomas or he can accompany Joe to the store.
-Either way, Thomas qualifies for his own SNAP household.
+Because Tom is unable to buy and cook his own food due to his disability, Tom gives Joe money each month to buy his food and Joe prepares it.
+Sometimes they share a meal, but the majority of the food Tom eats consumes is purchased with his own money and prepared separately.
+Tom qualifies for his own SNAP household.

 Option 2: If you are 60 or older and have a permanent disability, you may be able to get SNAP separately for yourself even though you share food bought and cooked with the people you live with.
 106 C.M.R. § 361.200(B)(4).

 To qualify for your own SNAP benefits, you must meet three criteria:

 - Be age 60 or older, and